Making the determination

 The final written determination will be issued by email or post to both parties or their representatives.

-Find a past determination
+Find a determination

 Determinations are public documents unless a non-publication order has been granted.

-Search for copies of past determinations (external link)
+Search for copies of determinations (external link)

 Awarding remedies and costs